hashicorp/envconsul/README.md

 # This specifies a secret in Vault to watch.
 This may be specified multiple
 # times to watch multiple secrets, and the bottom-most secret takes
 # precedence, should any values overlap.
+Secret blocks without the path
+# defined are meaningless and are discarded.
+If secret names conflict with
+# prefix names, secret names will take precedence.
 secret {
   # See `prefix` as they are the same options.
 }